-The main purpose for Phase 2 of the Main-McVay Transit Study is to evaluate the most promising transit options for the Main Street-McVay Highway Corridor as potential solutions to address growing concerns about safety, congestion, and quality of life that could be improved through transportation improvements.
-The goal of Phase 2 of the Study is to identify the locally preferred solution that can be supported by the City Council and the LTD Board of Directors.
+The purpose of the Main-McVay Transit Study is to evaluate the most promising transit options for the Main Street-McVay Highway Corridor as potential solutions to address growing concerns about safety, congestion, and quality of life that could be improved through transportation improvements.

 Check out the project’s Frequently Asked Questions for more information.

 For additional questions about this project, please contact:

 Emma Newman, City of Springfield Project Manager, firstname.lastname@example.org or 541.726.4585

 Tom Schwetz, Lane Transit District Planning and Development Director, Tom.Schwetz@ltd.org or 541.682.6203